 Therefore, while the vilification of carbohydrates persists, it's imperative to acknowledge their indispensable role in sustaining bodily functions.
 Selecting the right types of carbohydrates can mitigate the potential risks associated with glucose metabolism, ensuring a balanced and healthful diet.

-Processed versus whole carbohydrates
+Processed versus whole carbs

 Carbohydrates are commonly categorized as either simple or complex, with simple carbs consisting of one or two sugar molecules in their chemical structure, while complex carbs are composed of longer molecular chains, typically found in starches or fiber.
 However, this distinction often falls short when determining which foods to include in one's diet, as not all simple carbs are inherently unhealthy, nor are all complex carbs necessarily beneficial.
 Complicating matters further, both types of carbohydrates can coexist within the same food sources.
 For instance, fruits contain natural sugars, classified as simple carbs, alongside fiber, considered a complex carb.